-- The 10% penalty that typically applies to early withdrawals from qualified retirement accounts is waived if the withdrawal is for a coronavirus-related purpose.
-To qualify as a coronavirus-related purpose, the withdrawal must be from a person diagnosed with COVID-19, has a spouse or dependent diagnosed with COVID-19, or suffered adverse consequences financially from being quarantined, furloughed, laid off, having work hours reduced, being unable to work due to lack of child care, or closing or reducing hours of a business.
+- The 10% penalty that typically applies to early withdrawals from qualified retirement accounts is waived for up to $100,000 in distributions if the withdrawal is for a coronavirus-related purpose.
+To qualify as a coronavirus-related purpose, the withdrawal must be made in 2020 from a person diagnosed with COVID-19, has a spouse or dependent diagnosed with COVID-19, or suffered adverse consequences financially from being quarantined, furloughed, laid off, having work hours reduced, being unable to work due to lack of child care, or closing or reducing hours of a business.
 The tax liability arising from these withdrawals (besides the penalty that is waived) still applies but can be allocated over the following three years, and any of the funds withdrawn can be recontributed within 3 years, even if such contribution causes the annual limits to be exceeded.

 - Individuals can deduct up to $300 of cash contributions to charitable organizations, regardless of whether individuals itemize their deductions or not.